Wisdom, sleeping..

 I admire and respect the treasuries of insight amassed in the sacred writings of the world religions but the wisdom sought here is worldly, not divine: things I lived, observed, or read, or heard, or understood, or thought up and worded myself.
 It is all about life on earth, not afterlife, nor some other over-human utopia.

 I believe now that wise words follow questions like: What to know, to understand and do, in order to live well instead of just consuming life?
 What to want which is worth to want?
 How to go about things, to get what I want and to avoid what I do not want?
 What to avert, what not to do?
-What is of value?
+What is of value for me, for us, for other people?
 What gives meaning to what I am and do, what makes me matter?
 What counts for those around me?
 How to be loved, respected and remembered?
-How to live now but also build something and leave something behind me?
+How to live now, but also build something and leave something behind me?
 How to be an author and freer actor of my life, instead of a mere social animal or a cog, a toy of circumstances and received ideas?

 Over the years this "page", collection of thoughts endlessly rewritten, hopefully improving, is growing into a curious kind of book; a labyrinth of commonsense subjects inter-related and deepened in time, as I reflect and learn more.

-I will never be able to claim that my journeys are more than incessant beginnings, often unfinished, but I observed that starting anew, things you value and want, ceaselessly, with resilience, is a way of freedom, of life, of agency beyond submission to the given, success or failure; success in your projects depends on many things and people, but starting new things depends on you.
+I will never be able to claim that my journeys are more than incessant beginnings, often unfinished, but I observed that starting anew the things you value and want, ceaselessly, with resilience, is , in itself, a way of freedom, of life, of agency beyond submission to the given, success or failure; success in your projects depends on many things and people, but starting new things depends on you.
 In the end you are what you did; many, many, beginnings, add up to a whole life of flourishing, at least of being yourself and human.

-And what about proofs of my beliefs and advice?
-Are they objective?
-My collection of advice is not science but instead - purposefully - a personal toolbox of common and uncommon sense devices proposing meaning and inventing conduct.
-I write what I think and devise solutions.
+And what about proofs of my beliefs and advice ?
+Are they "objective" and "replicable" ?
+My collection of advice is not science but instead - purposefully - a personal toolbox of common and uncommon sense devices of practical wisdom proposing meaning and inventing conduct.
+I avoid jargon, write what I think and devise solutions.
 I gave myself the freedom to take temporary leave from the "iron-clad" requirements of Scientific method and proof.
 I allow myself to just think.
 I believe in the unique power of the human mind, as it is.
 Certainly, my experience is limited and my achievements humble.
 A web of intuition and of thoughts.
 I also take my sides and follow my own values.
-This wisdom seems verified or at least its moral value confirmed in my circumstances.
+This wisdom seems verified or at least its moral value confirmed in my circumstances in my life-world.
 Other people seem to live in other moral spheres.
 Your own wisdom may arise by reaching an opposite conclusion to what I write.
 My findings are not wise enough to grant advice for everyone; of course I will be wrong here and there.
-Some value is certain though, if not in my conclusions, but in provoking one’s thoughts about these matters.
+Some worth is certain though, if not in my conclusions, but in provoking one’s thoughts about these matters.
 The odyssey is more important than the destination I reached.
 Do your own journey!

 "Wisdom, sleeping..." is another quiet place of exchange on Internet where all serious people are invited to contribute with critique (always welcome) and with opinions and different knowledge.
 The world is plural and we do not own the one right answer.
 There seems to be more than one wisdom.